Bachelor of Engineering (Honours) - CC31

 4 years full-time, 8 years part-time

-The first year of your studies provides a generic understanding of engineering, allowing you to experience each different area of engineering before you choose a particular path to follow.
-Later in your studies you have the flexibility to choose to study Civil, Electrical, Mechanical, Mechatronic or Resource Systems Engineering.
+The first year of your studies provides a general understanding of engineering, allowing you to experience each different area of engineering before you choose a particular path to follow.
+Later in your studies, you have the flexibility to choose to study Civil, Civil and Humanitarian, Electrical, Electrical and Data Analytics and Electrical and Information Processing, Mechanical, Mechatronic or Resource Systems Engineering.

 Study the Bachelor of Engineering (Honours) either full-time or part-time and on-campus or by online study.
 You may choose to study by online study while working in engineering, allowing you to earn and gain practical experience while you learn.